 The root directory of your project will be filled in for you.
-You can choose to search recursively within that directory for other projects (see Multi Module Projects, below), and you can also choose to put the project files in a directory other than the main project directory.
+You can choose to search recursively within that directory for other projects (see working with multi-module projects, below), and you can also choose to put the project files in a directory other than the main project directory.

 You will then be presented with a list of the Leiningen projects found, and you can select which to import.
 In this case, since this is a simple single-module project, there's only one.

 Next, you'll be asked to choose an SDK.
 This is a generic name that IntelliJ uses for any type of project, but since Clojure is a JVM language this is referring to the Java JDK you would like to use.
 You can set one up here, or select one you already have set up.
 If you don't have a JDK downloaded, Cursive will create one for you called 'IDE SDK', which uses the JRE bundled with IntelliJ itself.
 This works fine for Clojure and means that you don't have to install one.